pl453s/linux-mint-gnome/README.md

 ## Remaining work

 - ISO: Update initrd --> TEST AND PUBLISH THE .ISO FILE
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
-IDK)
+I don't know)
 - Make GDM3 themable (GDM3 crashes when I link 'gdm3-theme.gresource' with a third-party theme)
 - Develop the welcome screen and 'gnome-customization' (for now, these are just Zenity boxes)